Evaluating Molt Code

 # #![allow(unused_variables)] #fn main() { pub fn cmd_while(interp: &mut Interp, _: ContextID, argv: &[Value]) -> MoltResult { check_args(1, argv, 3, 3, "test command")?; // Here we evaluate the test expression as a boolean.
 Any errors are propagated. while interp.expr_bool(&argv[1])? { // Here we evaluate the loop's body. let result = interp.eval_value(&argv[2]); if let Err(exception) = result { match exception.code() { // They want to break; so break out of the rust loop.
 ResultCode::Break => break, // They want to continue; so continue with the next iteration.
 ResultCode::Continue => (), // It's some other exception; just propagate it. _ => return Err(exception), } } } // All is good, so return Ok! molt_ok!() } #}

-Type for more information.
+See The MoltResult Type for more information.

-Evaluating Expressions with expr
+Evaluating Expressions with expr and expr_bool.

 Evaluating Molt expressions is similar.
 To get any expression result (usually a

-numeric or boolean Value
+numeric or boolean Value), use the Interp::expr method.

 # #![allow(unused_variables)] #fn main() { use molt::Interp; use molt::types::*; use molt::expr; let mut interp = Interp::new(); ... let value: Value = interp.expr("1 + 1")?; #}

-when a specifically boolean result is wanted:
+Use Interp::expr_bool when a specifically boolean result is wanted:

 # #![allow(unused_variables)] #fn main() { let flag: bool = interp.expr_bool("1 == 1")?; #}

-command reference for more about Molt expressions.)
+(See the expr command reference for more about Molt expressions.)

 Providing an interactive REPL